mikolajwichrowski/placeholderify/readme.md

 [![Buy Me A Coffee](bmc.png)](https://www.buymeacoffee.com/TXJ4cEK)

-# Stuff i used to make this
+# Stuff I used to make this
 I used:
 - Flask==1.0.3
 - webcolors==1.9.1